ArmandPhilippot/apeu/README.md

 └── other components
 ```

-The component stories will be collected when your start the dev server and will be available in the design system (accessible under `/design-system` in your browser).
+The component stories will be collected when you start the dev server and will be available in the design system.

 This way you can test them in isolation both visually through stories and with Vitest tests.